USS Charles H. Roan (DD-853): 1970s

 After a deployment stand down and participating in a few local training exercises, the effort of the crew was directed toward decommissioning activities.
 On the morning of 21 September 1973, Charles H. Roan was decommissioned at Newport and immediately re-commissioned into the Turkish Navy as Maresal Fevzi Cakmak (D-351).

 Charles H. Roan was struck from the Naval Vessel Register on 21 September 1973.

 Transfer to Turkish Navy

 Charles H. Roan was then transferred to the Turkish government, where she was known as TCG Mareşal Fevzi Çakmak (D 351) in the Turkish Navy.
 She took part in Operation Atilla during the Turkish invasion of Cyprus in 1974.
 On 21 July 1974, together with Turkish destroyers D 354 Kocatepe and D 353 Adatepe, she was subjected to friendly fire from Turkish warplanes and heavily damaged after being mistaken for a Greek ship.
-She was stricken and scrapped in April 1995.
+She was scrapped in January 1994.